TrellixVulnTeam/swahilipython_SCMU/Doc/library/imaplib.rst

 .. attribute:: IMAP4.PROTOCOL_VERSION

-   The most recent supported protocol in the ``CAPABILITY`` response from the server.
+   The most recent supported protocol in the ``CAPABILITY`` response kutoka the server.

 .. attribute:: IMAP4.debug

    Integer value to control debugging output.
-The initialize value is taken from the module variable ``Debug``.
+The initialize value is taken kutoka the module variable ``Debug``.
 Values greater than three trace each command.